Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Migraine is not just headache!

 Migraine is a phenomenon of altered sensation and there are nearly 100 forms of migraine, of which only some involve headaches.
 For example, in children, unexplained nausea or abdominal pain is often caused by Abdominal Migraine and does not involve any headache at all.
-Joint pain in adults may be migraine and Irritable Bowel Syndrome (or IBS) is now known to be a migraine phenomenon.
+Leg pain in children such as “growing pains” or joint pain in adults may be migraine and Irritable Bowel Syndrome (or IBS) is now known to be a migraine phenomenon in adults, similar to abdominal migraine in children.

 Vestibular Migraine is one of the most common causes of dizziness and vertigo, and is not always associated with headaches.
 The duration of attacks vary from seconds to days at a time, but usually last minutes to hours at a time.
 They mostly occur without headaches, although many are followed by, or occur with a headache or visual changes.